Reference · Updated July 30, 2026

 Methodology, sources & AI use

 Each jurisdiction was researched against at least two sources: the controlling state statute or state agency page, cross-checked against an aggregate policy tracker.
-Every state was then independently re-derived by a second researcher working blind, and every disagreement and every nuanced case (low-THC programs, varies flags, recent law changes, DC) was resolved by a third review against primary sources.
+Every state was then independently re-derived in a second, blind research pass, and every disagreement and every nuanced case (low-THC programs, varies flags, recent law changes, DC) was resolved by a third review against primary sources.
 Access dates are recorded per source and a verification date is shown per state.
 US territories are not yet covered.

 Primary sources are always the controlling state statute or the state's cannabis agency; aggregate trackers (like the National Conference of State Legislatures) are used as cross-checks, never as the sole source.
 Each state's panel shows when it was last verified.